nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 "noColumns" is the number of columns to divide the legend table into.
-"position" specifies the overall placement of the legend within the plot (top-right, top-left, etc.) and margin the distance to the plot edge (this can be either a number or an array of two numbers like [x, y]). "backgroundColor" and "backgroundOpacity" specifies the background.
+"position" specifies the overall placement of the legend within the plot (top-right, top-left, etc.) and margin the distance to the plot edge (this can to either a number or an array of two numbers like [x, y]). "backgroundColor" and "backgroundOpacity" specifies the background.
 The default is a partly transparent auto-detected background.

 If you want the legend to appear somewhere else in the DOM, you can specify "container" as a jQuery object/expression to put the legend table into.
-The "position" and "margin" etc. options will then be ignored.
+The "position" and "margin" etc. options will then to ignored.
 Note that Flot will overwrite the contents of the container.

 Legend entries appear in the same order as their series by default.
 If "sorted"